anushreekhubele/Assignments/doc/exercises/zomato-synthesis.md

 ### My chosen problem

-**When ordering dinner between 7-9 PM in cities like Bangalore, Zomato users want their food to arrive within the estimated time, but actual delivery runs 15+ minutes late for 117 of 176 orders placed in that window** — evidenced by QuickBites order data AND 2/6 interviews (Rohan, Vikram) independently describing 60-75 minute peak-hour deliveries against 30-35 minute promises as a tracked, recurring pattern, not a one-off.
+**When ordering dinner between 7-9 PM in cities like Bangalore, Zomato users want their food to arrive within the estimated time, but actual delivery runs 15+ minutes late for 151 of 176 orders placed in that window** — evidenced by QuickBites order data AND 2/6 interviews (Rohan, Vikram) independently describing 60-75 minute peak-hour deliveries against 30-35 minute promises as a tracked, recurring pattern, not a one-off.

 ### Why this one?

 According to data and interviews, this problem is big because in the data, 117/176 orders are delayed, and it shows a rating drop.
 This problem is also confirmed by Rohan and Vikram.
-I picked it over Problem 2 (order churn) because it is affecting more total orders, and the ETA that needs to be solved; this also will solve a part of the churn problem.
+I picked it over Problem 2 (first-order churn) because it affects more total orders, and fixing the ETA won't just help with churn — it will also improve overall ratings for restaurants.

 ### JTBD Statement